leopiccionia/vue-public-api/README.md

 * An object, where the keys are the external names and values are the internal names;
 * A Map, where the keys are the external names and values are the internal names.

 For compatibility, if `expose` option is not present, all keys are considered to be public.
-To lock the component, instead, use `expose: []`.
+To make the component opaque, instead, use `expose: []`.

 ```javascript
 import { onMounted, ref } from 'vue'